Yanks playing better but need to change the narrative against Rays

 But the Yankees are playing better now, especially in the pitching department.
 Their offense is still scuffling, but they should get Luke Voit back — perhaps as soon as Tuesday — after he hit .389 with three home runs in a Triple-A rehab stint following March knee surgery.

 Jordan Montgomery will open the series against Tampa Bay righthander Luis Patino.
-The Rays have pitched well against the Yankees, even though the names on the mound have not always been familiar ones.
+The Rays have pitched well against the Yankees, even though the names on the mound have not always been familiar.

 Tampa Bay goes into the series with a 19-17 record.
 The Yankees are 18-16 after a 5-10 start.
 That low point came on April 18 after the Rays completed their sweep in the Bronx.